-This guide is for you (or your parent/caregiver/responsible person) if you are a patient (of any age) who can get pregnant and are taking any medicine containing the active ingredient topiramate.
+This guide is for patients who can get pregnant and are taking any medicine containing the active ingredient topiramate.
 Topiramate is available as various brand names which are listed at the top of this guide.

 It contains important information about the risks of taking topiramate during pregnancy.